 Transfer pricing rules are the applicable regulations for transactions between related parties as defined by the Hungarian Act on Corporate Income Tax (CIT).
-In general we can say that if a company meets at least one the following criteria, then it will be deemed as related parties for income tax purposes:
+In general, we can say that if a company meets at least one of the following criteria, then it will be deemed as related parties for income tax purposes:

 In addition, the Hungarian head office and the foreign PEs/branches, as well as the Hungarian PEs/branches and the foreign head office qualify as related parties; thus, the transfer pricing rules also apply to these enterprises.

-Furthermore, the definition of related parties was amended as of January 1st, 2015.
+Furthermore, the definition of related parties was supplemented as of January 1st, 2015.
 As a result of the changes, the concept of common directorship was added to the definition.
 Thus, even if the ownership (voting) rights of one entity in another entity do not exceed 50%, but the entities in question have the same management, then the two entities are considered related parties and are subject to the obligations prescribed by transfer pricing rules.

 The Act on CIT defines the cases when entities are obliged to apply transfer pricing adjustments.
 According to paragraph 18 of the Act on CIT, transfer pricing adjustment is required if the price used between related parties based on their agreement is lower or higher than the consideration used by independent parties within comparative conditions.
-The profit before taxation has to be modified by transfer pricing adjustment in the following cases:
+The profit before taxation shall be modified by transfer pricing adjustment in the following cases:

-if the profit before taxation is higher due to the agreed consideration between related parties, transfer pricing adjustment has to be made as tax base decreasing items
+if the profit before taxation is lower due to the agreed consideration between related parties, the tax base shall be increased by transfer pricing adjustments

-if the profit before taxation is lower due to the agreed consideration between related parties, the tax base has to be increased by transfer pricing adjustments
+if the profit before taxation is higher due to the agreed consideration between related parties, transfer pricing adjustment could be made as tax base decreasing items

 Reduction of the tax base is only allowed if both parties are in possession of a declaration signed by both, declaring the difference between the arm’s length price and the price used, and the other party is subject to Hungarian corporate tax or a similar tax abroad and increase(d) its tax base with the similar amount.
 The reduction cannot be validated if the related party is considered as a controlled foreign company (CFC).